 Rangers: Steven Gerrard returning to Ibrox 'ticks a lot of boxes' but club don't know who they want, says Kris Boyd

-Steven Gerrard led Rangers to the Premiership title in 2021 before leaving for Aston Villa; various options are being considered as the Ibrox club work to appoint a new manager; Gers set for US takeover by Andrew Cavenagh and the 49ers
+Steven Gerrard led Rangers to the Premiership title in 2021 before leaving for Aston Villa; various options are being considered as the Ibrox club work to appoint a new manager; Ibrox club not expected to name new boss this week; Gers set for US takeover by Andrew Cavenagh and the 49ers

 Steven Gerrard returning to Rangers "ticks a lot of boxes" but Kris Boyd thinks the club still don't know who they want as their new manager.